mosquitogames/1819rulebook/3_actions.md

 layout: page
 title: Actions
 permalink: /actions
+has_children: true
 nav_order: 3
 ---

 # Actions
-Players usually take 2 actions per turn.
+{: .no_toc }

+1. TOC
+{:toc}

 ## Buy
-Players use their own Wealth to purchase Market cards or Battle cards.

-The price of a Market card is in the upper left corner; some cards have distinct prices for the British Agents (blue) and for the Malay Chiefs (green).
-When a card is taken from the Market, a new card is **immediately drawn** to replace it.
+### Resource cards

+### Battle cards
+Pay $2 to draw the top card from your faction's Battle deck.
+The card's Strength is indicated in the top right corner.

+Some **Malay** Battle cards are

 Battle cards cost $2.

 Players draw a card from their faction's Battle deck.
 Players pay the Bank $2 to draw a card from their faction's Battle deck.
 The card's Strength is indicated in the upper right corner.

-Players may discard Market or Battle cards at no cost, anytime during their turn.
-When a Market card that is discarded had Immigrants attached, the player may reallocate these Immigrants to other available spaces, otherwise discard them at a loss of 1 Victory Point each.

 - Any **instant effect/s** or **card type/s** are in the upper right corner.
 They are resolved **top to bottom**.
 - Any **passive effects** are explained in **bold**.